-The 552/552A contains a general purpose 8-bit parallel interface port that is designed to directly interface with a CENTRONICS Printer.
-A number of the control/ interrupt signals and the 8-bit data bus have been designed as bi-directional data buses.
+The 452/452PS contains a general purpose 8-bit parallel interface port that is designed to directly interface with a CENTRONICS Printer.
+A number of the control/interrupt signals and the 8-bit data bus have been designed as bi-directional data buses.
 This allows the interface to function with other device parallel data bus applications.
 Signal -ACK is used to generate an -INTP interface interrupt that would normally be connected to the user CPU. -INTP can be made to follow the -ACK signal, normal mode (see Figure 7) or it can be configured for the latch mode.
 In the latch mode the interrupt is not cleared until printer status register (SR) is read.
 Another signal (INIT) can be made to function as an outgoing or incoming interrupt, or combined with other interrupts to provide a common wire-or interrupt output.
-Interface signals -STROBE, -AutoFDXT, and -SLCTIN are bi-directional and can be used as combinations of input and/or output functions.
+Interface signals -STROBE, -AutoFDXT, and -SLCTIN are bi-directional and can be used as combinations of input and/ or output functions.
 The signals have internal pull-up resistors and can be wire-or'd.
-Normally, - STROBE is used to strobe PD0-PD7 bus data into a printer input buffer. -SLCTIN normally selects the printer while AutoFDXT signals the printer to auto-linefeed.
-Other signals provide similar printer functions but are not bi-directional.
+Normally, -STROBE is used to strobe PD0-PD7 bus data into a printer input buffer. -SLCTIN normally selects the printer while AutoFDXT signals the printer to auto-linefeed.
+Other signals provide similar printer functions but are not bidirectional.
 The printer functions for these signals are described in table 1, Symbol Description.

 The interface provides a mode steering signal called BIDEN.
 BIDEN controls the bi-directional 8-bit data bus (PD0-PD7) direction, input or output.
+This pin controls the port direction in the ST16C452.
+A logic 0 on this pin places the parallel port in the output mode and a logic 1 places the parallel port in the input mode.
+In the ST16C452PS, the port direction is determined as described in Table 6.
 When BIDEN is a logic 1 a single control bit (D5) in the control register sets the input or output mode.
 Setting BIDEN to a logic 0 however sets an IBM interface compatible mode.
 In this mode the bus direction (input/output) is set by eight data bits in the IOSEL register.
-An AA (Hex) pattern sets the input mode while a 55 (hex) pattern sets the output mode.
-I/O direction is depicted in Table 6 below.
+An AA (Hex) pattern sets the input mode.
+I/ O direction is depicted in Table 6 below.